nileshprasad137/RemindMe-Backend/README.md

 ## Overall Architecture

-The backend for the RemindMe application is designed to support a serverless architecture, leveraging AWS services for scalable, efficient, and cost-effective operations.
-Below is the architecture diagram:
+This is backend of the "RemindMe" application which enables users to set, manage, and sync(WIP) reminders effortlessly using natural language input.
+It leverages a serverless architecture powered by AWS services, ensuring scalable, efficient, and cost-effective operations.

 <img width="686" alt="image" src="https://github.com/user-attachments/assets/56cc4d7c-17e6-49a6-90bb-ee01303d15e7" />